KozGit/DOOM-3-BFG-VR/README.txt

 Choose whether to play just the Flicksync cutscene parts, or play the normal Doom 3 game with Flicksync mode for the cutscenes, (or a non-Flicksync game with no cutscenes).
+Choose which scenes you want to play.
+You can play: all the cutscenes, just the cutscenes for your character's expansion, all the scenes starting from your character's first scene, all the scenes related to your character's story arc, or just the scenes with your character in them.
+Then choose the highest level you got up to in the game if you want to avoid spoilers.

 Then choose Play.
-You will start from a different point depending on which character you choose.
+You will start from a different point depending on which character or scenes you choose.

 You can also watch the cutscenes from the POV of the player character(s) by choosing Player.
-Or you can just watch all the cutscenes by setting Character to None and Game Mode to Cutscenes.
+Or you can just watch all the cutscenes by setting Character to None and Game Mode to Cutscenes Only.

-The Flicksync settings carry over into a normal game, so change them back to normal when finished.
+The Flicksync settings carry over if you start a map from the DEV menu, so you may want to change them back to normal first.
+But starting a new game from the new game menu will clear the flicksync settings.
 You will see SCORE: 0 on the menus if you are in Flicksync mode.

 Default gamepad controls